-This virtual roundtable on 23 June 2020 was organised in the context of our Climate Engagement Initiative (CEI) project: a multi-partner international initiative that aims to support national governments to meet their commitments to inform, educate and engage their citizens, as enshrined in the United Nations Framework Convention on Climate Change (UNFCCC) as well as the Paris Agreement.
-We shared highlights from this work on 29 July at the 8th Dialogue on Action of Climate Empowerment (ACE), hosted by the UNFCCC.
+This virtual roundtable was organised in the context of our Climate Engagement Initiative (CEI) project: a multi-partner international initiative that aims to support national governments to meet their commitments to inform, educate and engage their citizens, as enshrined in the United Nations Framework Convention on Climate Change (UNFCCC) as well as the Paris Agreement.
+We shared highlights from this work at the 8th Dialogue on Action of Climate Empowerment (ACE), hosted by the UNFCCC.

 Action for Climate Empowerment (ACE) encompasses six interrelated elements: education, training, public awareness, public access to information, public participation, and international cooperation.

 A recent review of the Doha Work Programme, where ACE activities have been housed, has raised a number of concerns.
 One is that the UNFCCC has not yet developed a credible mechanism for setting targets and tracking progress in ACE; another is that national governments do not always have the information they need for effective implementation.

 This roundtable presented an innovative proposal for principles for best practice for one ACE element – public awareness – and a process for tracking progress across all six elements.
 The participants invited to this initial discussion included key stakeholders, from international bodies (UNFCCC, UNESCO, UNITAR), national governments (including UNFCCC negotiators), civil society, and academic specialists.
 Effort was made to ensure representation from North and South, as well as indigenous and gender perspectives.

 The roundtable consisted of two interactive sessions:

 Drawing on the international evidence base, social scientists from our team developed a draft set of principles for effective public awareness in national ACE strategies.
 Dr. Chris Shaw presented these findings for discussion and critical review by roundtable participants.